Close

 Step 1: Determine Your Visa Category

 Identify the appropriate visa type based on your travel purpose, duration, and nationality.
-Tourist visas cover leisure travel, while business visas apply to commercial activities.
-Academic purposes require student visas, and employment necessitates work authorization.
+Tourist visas cover leisure travel and permit stays of up to 90 days for eligible nationalities.
+Business visas apply to commercial activities, while academic purposes require student visas and employment necessitates work authorization.
+Application forms are available through the official website of the Ministry of Foreign Affairs, and you must select the correct visa category and type.

 Step 2: Document Preparation and Assembly